https://msdatascience.miami.edu/

 Spring

-ARC 594 Geographic Information Systems in Urban Design 3
+ARC 694 Geographic Information Systems in Urban Design (or another approved applications course) 3

 Credit Hours12